victoroliveirab/desafio-frontend/Readme.md

 ## Folder structure

-📂**mocks** &rarr; contains JavaScript objects and JSON samples to aid tests 📂api &rarr; contains the main instance of axios and available services 📂assets &rarr; contains images and stylesheets available globally 📂components &rarr; contains the generic JSX components available to other components and pages;
+📂**mocks** &rarr; contains JavaScript objects and JSON samples to aid tests

+📂api &rarr; contains the main instance of axios and available services

+📂assets &rarr; contains images and stylesheets available globally

+📂components &rarr; contains the generic JSX components available to other components and pages;

 📂features &rarr; contains components which implement specific versions of one or more components;

 📂lib &rarr; contains groups of logic which could be by themselves a vendor library;

 📂pages &rarr; contains the pages to be rendered by the routing mechanism;

 📂shared &rarr; contains shared logic

-> 📂helpers &rarr; utility functions to avoid bloating main files and generally used by multiple elements;
+> 📂helpers &rarr; utility functions to avoid bloating main files and generally used by multiple elements;<br />
-> 📂hooks &rarr; collection of hooks to be used throughout the app
+> 📂hooks &rarr; collection of hooks to be used throughout the app;<br/>
-> 📂providers &rarr; React Context API providers
+> 📂providers &rarr; React Context API providers.

 ## Libraries and Packages